 Nations vary widely in how often they are governed by left-wing governments - for example, the ruling party in Ecuador is classified as left, 87 percent of the time between 1975 and 2020 by the Database of Political Institutions (DPI) while this occurs only 20 percent of the time in Turkey over the same period.
-This paper explores the impact of these international differences in the propensity of a nation to elect left (or right) leaning central governments on their sovereign debt yields.
-We begin by showing that the level and volatility of the sovereign spread of a nation is increasing in the fraction of time spent under a left-wing government.
+Interestingly, using data from 56 nations over 45 year we find that the propensity of a nation to elect left leaning central governments is positively correlated with both the average level and volatility of their long run sovereign debt yields.

-To shed light on this finding, we build a quantitative model of a small open economy in which elections determine which of two policymakers will be in power.
-Neither of the potential incumbents can commit to repay the nation's long-term international debt and this default risk causes international lenders to charge a premium over the risk free world interest rate (the spread).
-The reelection probability of either incumbent policymaker is increasing in popular support, which is itself increasing in the fraction of aggregate output devoted to government consumption.
+To shed light on the sources of this correlation, we build a quantitative model of a small open economy in which elections determine which of two policymakers (left or right wing) will be in power.
+Neither of the potential incumbents can commit to repaying the nation's long-term international debt and this default risk causes international lenders to charge a premium over the risk free world interest rate (the spread).
+The reelection probability of either incumbent policymaker is increasing in popular support, which is itself increasing in the fraction of aggregate output devoted to government spending.
 Consistent with the political data, left and right governments are modeled as differing in the amount of political support generated by this fiscal choice.
 Our data indicates that left-wing governments obtain more electoral benefits from increasing public spending than right-wing governments do, and we parametrize the model accordingly.

-We show that in times when aggregate output is unusually low, left governments display greater reluctance to lower government spending than right governments, and are more likely to default on their debt obligations.
-This occurs because the left government suffers greater losses of popular support and faces a sharper fall in its reelection prospects, from the same potential reduction in spending relative to the right government, other things constant.
-Aware of this political dynamic, international lenders assign a higher default risk to a left government than to a right government, which translates in to worse borrowing terms.
-This benchmark model is consistent with the stylized facts typically discussed in the quantitative sovereign default literature: private and public consumption are both more volatile than output and positively correlated with it; the trade balance is negatively correlated with GDP; spreads rise with debt levels and fall with output increases, ceteris paribus.
+We show that in times when aggregate output is unusually low (or debt is high), left governments display greater reluctance to lower government spending than right governments, and are more likely to default on their debt obligations.
+This occurs because the left government suffers greater losses of popular support and faces a sharper fall in its reelection prospects from the same potential reduction in spending relative to the right government, other things constant.
+Aware of this political dynamic, international lenders assign a higher default risk to a left government than to a right government, which translates into worse borrowing terms.
+Moreover, this benchmark model is also consistent with the stylized facts typically discussed in the quantitative sovereign default literature: private and public consumption are both more volatile than output and positively correlated with it; the trade balance is negatively correlated with GDP; spreads rise with debt levels and fall with output increases, ceteris paribus.

-To address the empirical regularity described above, we build two variants of the benchmark economy which we will call the 'Left leaning' and the 'Right leaning' economies.
+To address the correlation between default risk and the propensity to elect left-wing governments found in the data, we build two variants of the benchmark model which we will call the 'Left leaning' and the 'Right leaning' economies.
 The Left leaning economy builds in a small equilibrium advantage for left governments in that they win elections slightly more than 50 percent of the time.
 Conversely, the Right leaning economy has the left winning elections slightly less than 50 percent of the time.
-These two economies differ only in the value of one parameter governing the effectiveness with which popular support for an incumbent translates into their reelection probability.
-This parameter is intended to capture the combined influence on reelection probabilities of the myriad institutional differences that exist in the political arena of different nations, and can be uncovered using international political data.
-The values used to parametrize the two economies are drawn from either side of the mean.
+These two economies differ only in the value of one parameter which controls the efficiency with which popular support for an incumbent translates into their reelection probability.
+This parameter is intended to capture the combined influence on reelection probabilities of the myriad institutional differences that exist in the political arena of different nations, and can be uncovered using international political data.1